hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 And now you can run the HDFS command without error.

 # Key takeaway
-[TO-DO]

-[It would be nice if you could add a summary to this post.
-Perhaps you could say something about "I hope this post offered you some tips on how to make such-and-such easier for you.
+I hope this post offered you some tips on how to do big data analytics using Apache Spark Python API.
+Less time spending on setting up environment, more time on digging business insight from data.
 Keep this notebook handy so you can refer back to it often.
-Keep an eye out on the HPE DEV blog to make sure you catch future articles on this subject. (hotlink HPE DEV blog site)]
+Keep an eye out on [HPE DEV blog](https://developer.hpe.com/blog) to make sure you catch future articles on this subject.